 The piece-meal approach and the political need for categorization also leads the left to valorize people in terms of their membership in various oppressed and exploited groups, such as "workers", "women", "people of color", "gays and lesbians" and so on.
 This categorization is the basis of identity politics.
-Identity politics is with a particular form of false opposition in which oppressed people choose to identify with a particular social category through which their oppression is reinforced as a supposed act of defiance against their oppression.
-In fact, the continued identification with this social role limits the capacity of those who practice identity politication with this social role limits the capacity of those who practice identity politication with this social role limits the continuation of the social relationships their oppression.
+Identity politics is the particular form of false opposition in which oppressed people choose to identify with a particular social category through which their oppression is reinforced as a supposed act of defiance against their oppression.
+In fact, the continued identification with this social role limits the capacity of those who practice identity politics to analyze their situation in this society deeply and to act as individuals against their oppression.
 It thus guarantees the continuation of the social relationships that cause their oppression.
 But only as members of categories are these people useful as pawns in the political maneuverings of the left, because such social categories take on the role of pressure groups and power blocs within the democratic framework.